Leischii/Leischii.github.io/README.md

 ## Overview

-A converter for troybin to bin built with [react](https://reactjs.org/).
+A migration tool for troybin to bin built with [react](https://reactjs.org/).

 ## Functionalities

 - Convert file/files
 - Check output
-- Download bin as txt with formating
+- Download formated bin as txt

 ## Built With

 - ReactJS
-- React Bootstrap

 ## Development